screen-share/captured-surface-control/README.md

 ## Potential future extensions

-### Extension from tab-capture to window-capture
-At the moment, the API only supports control of captured tabs.
-In the future, the API might be extended to allow control of windows.

 ### Extension to additional gestures
 At the moment, the API allows forwarding of wheel events.
 In the future, other gestures might be considered, such as pinch.